questionable-innovations/QSAT_2024-2025/PSU/Documentation/v2 README.md

 ## Future changes
 Maybe add a resettable fuse between the two USB connector’s bus voltages?

-To check: The ‘power good’ indicators may need a pull-up resistor.

 Maybe add a polyfuse to battery and each rail’s outputs